 Education & Outreach Activities and Participation Summary

-During my research, I have learned that Metarhizium can successfully colonize corn plant tissue and may eventually be able to be used as a biological control agent against corn pests such as fall armyworm.
-By continuing our research with Metarhizium-infection in corn, we will discover its influence on corn pests’ development and mortality.
-The Metarhizium-infected corn could allow farmers to use less chemical pesticides and aid organic farmers in keeping their pest populations in check.
-This project helped my advisor and I gain further insight into sustainable agriculture, microbiological processes, and agricultural ecosystems.
+During my research, I learned that M. robertsii can successfully colonize corn plant tissue.
+By continuing research with endophytic Metarhizium in crops, we will discover the variability in its influence on the crop pests’ development, feeding behavior, and mortality.
+Seed treatment to create endophytic M. robertsii-colonized crops could allow farmers to use less chemical pesticides and help organic farmers and farmers who want to reduce pesticide to manage insect pests.
+This project helped me gain further insight into sustainable and organic agriculture, soil biological health, and biological processes in agricultural ecosystems.
 In the future, I hope to obtain a career in sustainable agriculture using biological control agents as alternatives against crop pests.